 }

-A too-broad location match (for example, location /) can block the entire site once deny all is applied.
+A broad matcher such as location / can block the whole site once deny all is active.

-4. Configure real client IP handling when traffic arrives through a reverse proxy or CDN.
+4. Restore the real client IP before the allowlist when the request first hits a reverse proxy, load balancer, or CDN.

 set_real_ip_from 192.0.2.0/24;